byandell/byandell.github.io/_posts/2026-02-13-Gravity-and-Antigravity.md

 Thinking with gravity about a project leads us to abstract a goal into multiple steps.
-One "meta" way to track these steps involves saving prompts and/or walkthroughs iteratively to build a history of our process.
+One "meta" way to track these steps when using AI
+-- saving prompts and/or walkthroughs iteratively --
+builds a history of our process.
 A few minutes extra work during an AI conversation yields a shareable record, helping us remember what we did and why.
 I have used AI via Antigravity to build documentation in a variety of ways toward a broader goal of learning how to develop tools for bigger strategic goals.
-Here is one useful example.
+Here is one revealing example.

-Alan Attie began studying an experiment with Diana Esparza using a series of prompts to transform a data table (XLSX file) into a set of plots (PNG files).
+Alan Attie began studying an experiment with Diana Esparza using a series of prompts to transform a data table (`xlsx` file) into a set of plots (`png` files).
 That Monday, they wanted to talk with me about interpretation, and we drifted into discussion of how to document their work by saving their prompts in a markdown file.
-I guided them over 1.5 hours in organizing their work into a powerpoint presentation (PPTX file) via a Quarto file. using AI to not only do the work for them (write code, create plots, etc.), but also to iteratively save the prompts in a markdown file (`prompts.md`), getting AI to update the prompts file as we went.
+I guided them over 1.5 hours in organizing their work into a powerpoint presentation (`pptx` file) via a `Quarto` file. using AI to not only do the work for them (write code, create plots, etc.), but also to iteratively save the prompts in a markdown file (`prompts.md`), getting AI to update the prompts file as we went.

+On Wednesday, Diana asked me to help as she could now reproduce the work from Monday.
-On Wednesday, Diana had the data file and the prompts file from Alan —- nothing else.
+She had the data file and the prompts file from Alan —- nothing else.
-She asked me to help her make it work for her.
 We found that the prompts file had the absolute file address for the data table, which we changed to a relative address (just `filename.xlsx`).
-After that, it worked, locally creating the R code file, the plots and the powerpoint.
+After that, it worked fine, locally creating the `R` code file, the plots and the powerpoint.
 Over that hour, I blithely suggested this could be improved with a table of contents.
 Diana proposed adding information and references about the subject matter.
 She wrote prompts and, presto (with a few tweaks to improve viewing), the new powerpoint now had a TOC, descriptions, and references.